How to Ride Haunches-In (Travers)

 Common problems and faults seen in travers

-There are a number of common faults that are seen when horses are learning travers:
+There are a number of common faults that are seen when horses and riders are learning travers.
+Here are the most most common mistakes along with how to correct them.

-When using as a preliminary exercise to the half-pass: It is helpful to accept less angle and more bend to establish rhythmic, flowing steps.
+If you are using travers as a preliminary exercise in order to teach the horse the half-pass, it is helpful to accept less angle and more bend to establish rhythmic, flowing steps.

 As you can see, there is much that can go wrong with haunches-in.